15.6 Subjective Assessment

 Possible interventions: Mammogram screening and diagnostic testing.

-Genital lesions or ulcers are abnormal changes to the genital area skin resulting from moisture, incontinence, possible sexually transmitted infections, trauma, irritation, infections or cancer.
-Other symptoms may include itching, pain, swelling or redness.
+Genital lesions or ulcers are abnormal changes to the genital area skin resulting from moisture, incontinence, possible sexually transmitted infections, trauma, irritation, infections, or cancer.
+Other symptoms may include itching, pain, swelling, or redness.

-Do you noticed any sores on your genital area?
+Have you noticed any sores on your genital area?

 If the client’s response is affirmative, additional probes may include:

-Quality/quantity: What do they look like.
-Are the sores open, wet or dry?
+Quality/quantity: What do they look like?
+Are the sores open, wet, or dry?
 How bad is it?
 Is there any pain associated?

 Understanding: Do you know what is causing it or what it is related to?